teambit/docs/docs/essentials/bit-components.md

 * Compilation targets
 * Build logs

-Differnet features in Bit use later use these artifacts.
+Different features in Bit later use these artifacts.
 For example, the [PKG Aspect](/aspects/pkg) that runs `npm pack` on each component exposes APIs for package managers to install components as if they where packages.

 ## Component Scope

 The component's scope is the extent of the functionality that the component deals with.
 Each component must have a scope defined.
 Bit uses the component's scope for two main purposes:

-* **Component ID** - used for refering to the component in many commands and the UI and calculate package name.
+* **Component ID** - used for refering to the component in many commands and the UI and to calculate the package name.
 * **Remote Bit server** - set as the target for exporting components.